 The YMA visa gives you the right to participate in German language classes at a language school.
 However, if you want to enroll into a German university, you must apply for a study permit.

-Yes, but you have to be gainfully employed with social insurance contributions.
-You are not allowed to work freelance, or as a self-employed contractor.
+In general you can start working in most jobs during your Youth Mobility stay in Germany.
+Please note, however, that you cannot work as a freelancer, a self-employed contractor, remotely for your Canadian employer or in a so-called regulated profession.
 In addition, you are not allowed to work as an Au Pair.
-If you want to work as an Au Pair, you must apply for an Au Pair visa.
+If you wish to stay with a family in Germany and work as an Au Pair, you must apply for an Au Pair visa.

 Yes.
 You may change your employer.
 The YMA basically gives you the opportunity to study (not for university studies), work and travel in Germany for up to twelve months at your convenience.

-Whether or not you will have to pay taxes depends on the type of work you chose and also your income.
-Please talk to your future employer about this.
+Whether you have to pay taxes in Germany or not depends on the type of work you want to do during your stay and the income generated.

 As a Canadian citizen, you can visit any country in the Schengen area for up to 90 days as a tourist without having to apply for a visa.
 Low cost airlines and trains link almost every city in Germany to many exciting places all over Europe.
 Please note that other EU countries may have different visa regulations, and the YMA work permit is only valid for Germany.
 If you wish to work in a differnt country, you must apply for a work permit in the particular country.

-The YMA allows you to participate under different categories, so you may have the chance to participate twice.
-Please remember that you must reside in Canada to be eligible for the YMA visa.
+The youth mobility agreement allows you to participate under two different categories, so you may have the chance to participate twice for up to one year each time.

 If you apply by mail, the visa can only be issued for the first 90 days of your stay.
 As soon as you arrive in Germany, you must contact the aliens authority in the same city that you indicated as your first housing in your application to apply for an extension of your Youth Mobility visa.